bklogic/backlogic-project/docs/DeepDive/DeepDive-QueryService.md

        a.firstName, a.jobTitle,
        b.employeeNumber as eEmployeeNumber, b.lastName as eLastName,
        b.firstName as eFirstName, b.jobTitle as eJobTitle,
-       c.employeeNumber as cEmployeeNumber, c.lastName as cLastName,
+       c.employeeNumber as eeEmployeeNumber, c.lastName as eeLastName,
        c.firstName as eeFirstName, c.jobTitle as eeJobTitle,
        d.employeeNumber as eeeEmployeeNumber, d.lastName as eeeLastName,
        d.firstName as eeeFirstName, d.jobTitle as eeeJobTitle,